Post Revisited, Reedited, Reworded, Reblogged From May 08th 2018

-A couple of months ago, l joined a ‘work from home business’ called Kleeneze, which would be ideal for me l figured, l would distribute catalogues through letterboxes and if people wished to buy product they could and if they didn’t – well they wouldn’t.
+Late 2017 l joined a ‘work from home business’ called Kleeneze, which would’ve been ideal for me l figured, l would distribute catalogues through letterboxes and if people wished to buy product they could and if they didn’t – well they wouldn’t.
 But the social interaction would be manageable as it would only really involve engagement on a small 1 – 1 or max 1 -3 people at a time and l knew l could cope with that.

 However, somewhat ironically and atypical to my luck is Mister Jinx walked on board all my hard work, and literally a few days before l was readying myself to deliver 250 brochures, the company went into the hands of the administrators!!

 Now Kleeneze was just a business, to me it was just going to be a job, and potentially a relatively good income earner – it worked on the ethos of you get out what you put in, and to a robot like me, that was a no brainer, l could work the hours l wanted and reap the rewards of my labours.
 So to lose it was somewhat annoying, as l need to produce an income to keep the 3’s at bay ‘food in stomach, roof overhead and bills paid’, like most people.